-But if you're no stranger to credit and you've already built up a good history, you can start setting your sights on more lucrative rewards cards such as Citi Double Cash (2% cash back on everything) or Capital One Venture (2 miles per $1 on everything).
+But if you're no stranger to credit and you've already built up at least good credit, you can start setting your sights on more lucrative rewards cards such as Chase Freedom Unlimited® (5% cash back on grocery store purchases for the first year (up to $12,000 spent), 5% cash back on travel through Chase, 3% cash back at restaurants and drugstores, and 1.5% back on all other purchases) or Capital One Venture Rewards Credit Card (2 miles per $1 on all purchases).

 The Chase Freedom Unlimited is a good card.
 You earn 1.5% cash back on all purchases, a $150 bonus when you spend $500 in the first 3 months from account opening, and it has a 0% interest rate for the first 15 months.

 The best credit card for 18-year-olds is the Petal® 2 Visa® Credit Card because it has a $0 annual fee and is intended for beginners with little-to-no credit history.
 The Petal 2 Card also rewards cardholders with up to 1.5% cash back on purchases.
 There’s no security deposit required to open the account, either.… read full answer

 As you can see, the best card depends a lot on your financial situation and spending habits.
 For example, the best credit cards for 18-year-old students are the Discover it® Student chrome and Bank of America® Customized Cash Rewards Credit Card for Students cards.
 They both offer $0 annual fees and solid cash back rewards on all purchases.
 A student’s age and earning potential are an attractive prospect for credit card issuers, so they’re willing to extend offers not readily available to non-students.